delucis/fontkitten/packages/fontkitten/README.md

 Renders the glyph to the given `Canvas` rendering context, at the specified font size.

-#### Color glyphs (e.g. emoji)

-Fontkitten has support for several different color emoji font formats.
-Currently, these include Apple’s SBIX table (as used by the “Apple Color Emoji” font), and Microsoft’s COLR table (supported by Windows 8.1).

-##### `glyph.getImageForSize(size)`

-For SBIX glyphs, which are bitmap based, this returns an object containing some properties about the image, along with the image data itself (usually PNG).

-##### `glyph.layers`

-For COLR glyphs, which are vector based, this returns an array of objects representing the glyphs and colors for each layer in render order.

 ### `Path` objects

 `Path` objects are returned by glyphs and represent the actual vector outlines for each glyph in the font.
 Paths can be converted to SVG path data strings, or to functions that can be applied to render the path to a graphics context.

-#### `path.moveTo(x, y)`

-Moves the virtual pen to the given x, y coordinates.

-#### `path.lineTo(x, y)`

-Adds a line to the path from the current point to the given x, y coordinates.

-#### `path.quadraticCurveTo(cpx, cpy, x, y)`

-Adds a quadratic curve to the path from the current point to the given x, y coordinates using cpx, cpy as a control point.

-#### `path.bezierCurveTo(cp1x, cp1y, cp2x, cp2y, x, y)`

-Adds a bezier curve to the path from the current point to the given x, y coordinates using cp1x, cp1y and cp2x, cp2y as control points.

-#### `path.closePath()`

-Closes the current sub-path by drawing a straight line back to the starting point.

 #### `path.toFunction()`